desec-io/desec-stack/README.md

 - `celery`: A shadow instance of the `api` code for performing asynchronous tasks (email delivery).
 - `rabbitmq`: `celery`'s queue
 - `memcached`: `api`-wide in-memory cache, currently used to keep API throttling state
-- `openvpn-server`: OpenVPN server used to tunnel replication traffic between this stack and frontend DNS slaves.
+- `openvpn-server`: OpenVPN server used to tunnel replication traffic between this stack and frontend DNS slaves
+- `prometheus`: Prometheus server for monitoring

 Requirements
 ------------